TrackMaven/TrackMaven.github.io/content/getting-started-drf-angularjs-part-4.md

 Use port 8081 to connect to this server
 ```

 Unfortunately, if you visit `localhost:8081` you will see a blank page.
-There isn't anything to serve until wthe Angular application is created.
+There isn't anything to serve until the Angular application is created.

 <a name="angularsetup"></a>
 ## Angular Application Setup